Blackstone, Providence, Rhode Island: Demographics

-According to the Providence Plan, a local nonprofit aimed at improving city life, 92.5% of residents are white, well above the citywide average of 54.5%.

-Blackstone is one of the most affluent neighborhoods in the city with a median family income nearly four times that of the city and housing values more than doubling in recent years.
-The median household income is $87,727, and the median family income is $117,522.
-Only 1.1% of families live below the poverty line.
+For census purposes, the Census Bureau classifies Blackstone as part of the Census Tract Area 34.
+This neighborhood had 4,993 inhabitants based on data from the 2020 United States Census.

+The racial makeup of the neighborhood was 73.2% (3,655) White (Non-Hispanic), 0.4% (20) Black (Non-Hispanic), 10.7% (536) Asian, 7.4% (367) from some other race or from two or more races.
+Hispanic or Latino of any race were 8.3% (415) of the population.
+11.7% are foreign born.

+The median age in this area is 41.9 years old.
+Family Households made up 88% of the population, and the average house had 2.3 persons living there.
+64% of the population was married.
+73% of households (family and non-family) owned their houses, and 27% rented their houses.
+The average house was worth $804,800, which is higher than the average in Providence.

 The neighborhood is home to a significant Jewish population.
 The Jewish Community Center of Rhode Island was established on Elmgrove Avenue in 1971; later this merged with other communal organizations and became known as the Jewish Alliance of Rhode Island.
 The area is also home to the Providence Hebrew Day School on Elmgrove Avenue and Temple Emmanuel on Morris Avenue.

 Government

 Ward Two encompasses Blackstone, all of College Hill and Wayland north of Angell Street, and parts of Mount Hope.
 As of the 2018 elections, Helen Anthony, a Democrat, represents the ward in the City Council.